This article has been cross-posted on the official Angular blog .

 Video: See the announcement yourself

-There are two main important messages here:
+Also, there are two main important messages here:

 - don’t worry about version numbers